 Steps to Apply

-1. Contact a DSS Specialist to begin the application process.
-Please include your LMU ID and self-identified disability.
+1. Contact the DSS Office to begin the application process.
+If emailing, please include your LMU ID number and identified disability.

 2. Apply online through the DSS Online Services* website and submit all supporting documentation.

-*To help assist applicants, the DSS Office has created an online tutorial titled New Student Application.
+*To help assist applicants, the DSS Office has created an online tutorial that walks students through the online application.